 October 1, 2020: Members Ron Valley and Carl Bodenstein presented on scrapers.
 Good references can be found on the YouTube videos made by Brian Havens, an excellent turner and teacher.
 Click HERE for one of them.

 September 3, 2020: Member Doug Eaton presented on how to prepare a log to be a bowl blank.

 August 6, 2020: We welcomed professional turner Craig Timmerman for an interactive remote demonstration (IRD) on winged and footed bowls.
 Fascinating photos of some of his work can be seen by clicking HERE. and by searching his name on YouTube.
-Craig is an experienced and remarkable turner who specializes in the native mesquite of his home state of Arizona.
+Craig is an experienced and remarkable turner who specializes in the native mesquite of his home state of Texas.
 His use of equipment for Zoom presentations is also professionally done.
 Complete session Video and Reference lists can be accessed by members on our Members Resources page by clicking HERE.

 July 18, 2020: The team of Alan and Lauren Zenreich gave an IRD on turning and embellishing pendants.
 Their reference materials are on the INW Members Resources page HERE.